a b o u t

 Our Story

-Journe began with two chefs who met at the Culinary Institute of America (Singapore) and continued their journey in San Francisco, training in Michelin-starred kitchens and growing into leadership roles as head chef and pastry chef.
+Lih and Ethel met at the Culinary Institute of America (Singapore) before continuing their training in San Francisco, where they worked in Michelin starred kitchens and grew into leadership roles.

 At Journe, cooking begins with the ingredient.

-They focus on drawing out the full expression of each ingredient-its flavour, texture, and character-through thoughtful technique and intuitive pairings.
-Their approach is led not by tradition alone, but by a deeper sense of what feels balanced and meaningful, often bridging cultures in unexpected ways.
+They draw out the full, and at times unexpected, expression of each ingredient, its flavour, texture, and character, through precise technique and intuitive pairings.
+Their approach is guided not by tradition alone, but by a clear sense of balance and meaning, often bridging cultures in unexpected ways.

 Returning to Singapore, they began to question what “seasonality” and “Singaporean cuisine” truly means in a place shaped by movement and migration.